locationtech/geomesa/docs/user/datastores/query_config.rst

 Query Planning Type
 -------------------

-As explained above, GeoMesa uses cost-based query planning to determine the best index for a given query.
+GeoMesa uses cost-based query planning to determine the best index for a given query.
 By default, heuristics are used to pick the index.
 This method is quite fast, but may not always account for unusual data distributions.
 If heuristic-based query planning is not working as desired, stat-based query planning can be used, based on data statistics gathered during ingestion. ``Stats`` uses cost-based planning;